Baptism

 Choosing Godparents for Baby’s Baptism

-Question: Can you please clarify for me, something that is confusing regarding choosing godparents for a baby’s baptism in the Catholic Church?
+Question: Can you please clarify for me something confusing regarding choosing godparents for a baby’s baptism in the Catholic Church?
 Having been born and raised in the Catholic faith and a practicing Catholic, it was always my understanding that as long as one godparent is Catholic, it was OK to have the other godparent be a non-Catholic person to be the godparent.
 Can you please reply as to whether I am correct?
 I would appreciate hearing from you.
 Thank you.

 Answer: Thank you for your question regarding who may be considered a godparent for a Catholic baptism.
 A non-Catholic person may not be a godparent at a Catholic baptism.
-Only a practicing Catholic who meets the qualifications of a confirmed Catholic, age 16 or older, and has received the Sacrament of the Eucharist, may be a godparent or sponsor for baptism.
+Only a practicing Catholic who meets the qualifications of a confirmed Catholic, age 16 or older, and has received the Sacrament of the Eucharist may be a godparent or sponsor for baptism.

-A non-Catholic baptized Christian can participate in the Rite of Baptism as a “Christian witness,” however a Catholic godparent must also be present.
+A non-Catholic baptized Christian can participate in the Rite of Baptism as a “Christian witness”; however, a Catholic godparent must also be present.

 The role of a godparent is more than being a relative or friend who encourages Christian behavior.
-The godparent represents the Church, the community of faith, into which the child is being baptized, and will assist the child to grow in that community.
-For a Catholic baptism, only a Catholic can take on this responsibility.
+The godparent represents the Church, the community of faith, into which the child is being baptized and will assist the child in growing in that community.
+Only a Catholic can take on this responsibility for a Catholic baptism.

 Below is a Canon Law citation regarding the selection of godparents.